Animal Husbandry Certification Course

 A 15 week program designed to help our students plan and prepare for a future with animals.

 Our Gap Year Program not only gives you loads of experience with animals, but also a full certification in Animal Care.
-Our full certification course is comprised of three back to back five week programs.
-Each program is designed to give you the opportunity to go all in and see if working with animals is really a career path you would like to follow.
-Students will work side-by-side with our animal care team and be involved in every aspect of animal care, including; daily feeding, cleaning, medical care, cage upkeep, grooming, training, enrichment and public education.
-Regardless of what animal career you may wish to pursue, there are a set of core competencies that will be required for all of them.
-This certification course will build your confidence and show future employers that you have the knowledge necessary to appropriately care for a wide variety of animals including: standard pets, farm animals and exotics.
+Our full certification course is comprised of three back-to-back five-week programs.
+This certification course will build confidence and show future employers that they have the knowledge and skills required to appropriately care for a wide variety of animals including standard pets, farm animals and exotics.

 Housing and Meals

 Students are housed in fully-furnished and equipped, modern apartments on our property.
 Gap Years, depending on the size and make-up of the group will either live together or next door to each other.
 Their supervisors and other Ranch employees will be on the property at all times and available if needed.
 Housing is located within a short walk of other residences and the animal area.

 Living at the Ranch also includes access to our scenic hiking trails and peaceful woods!
 Gap Years are encouraged to spend time outside when the weather is nice and explore our beautiful property.

 Food purchasing and meal planning is included as part of theprogram.
 Essentials (meat, cheese, eggs, bread, condiments, spices, etc) will be readily stocked in the pantry and fridge.
 Students can help themselves to food at any time and often enjoy working together to cook family style meals.
 Gap Year students will plan and shop for meals together as a group and helped by their Supervisor.